-My journey began five years ago; I was becoming a naturopathic doctor.
-I was embarking on an incredible path, and I am so grateful for having chosen it…but it was a challenging four years; life didn’t slow down, or bend when I needed a break.
+I was becoming a naturopathic doctor, I was embarking on an incredible path, and I am so grateful for having chosen it…but it was a challenging four years; life didn’t slow down, or bend when I needed a break.
 The hours were long, the workload immense, and the daily worry over tests, assignments, presentations and practical exams took its toll.
-I had to let the other areas of my life take a major back seat in order to complete this degree; so in a way, I lost myself for a little while.
+I had to let the other areas of my life take a major back seat in order to complete my degree; so in a way, I lost myself for a little while.
 Was the sacrifice worth it?
 Absolutely.
 I am in love with what I do.
 Helping others achieve their health goals is a fulfilling privilege.
 Those four years were tough, but they brought with them opportunity, community and capacity for self-growth.

-During this time, I watched my friends advance their careers, enjoy financial freedom, embark on marriage and parenthood while I sat in a classroom feeling my life wheels spinning and spinning; it was tough.
+During this time, I watched my other friends advance their careers, enjoy financial freedom, embark on marriage and parenthood while I sat in a classroom feeling my life wheels spinning and spinning; it was tough.
 I knew what I had signed on for was more than worth the sacrifice, but it didn’t make it any easier to experience.
-I spent four years learning all of the wonderfully healing ways to restore health; but while graduating a health expert, I slowly became the unhealthiest I had ever been.
-The irony is not lost on me.
+I spent four years learning all of the wonderfully healing ways to restore health; but ironically, while graduating a health expert, I slowly became the unhealthiest I had ever been.

 You’re becoming a doctor.
 You’re going to have to learn what it’s like to feel broken.

 No pain, no gain, right?
 When I finally graduated, all I wanted to do was enjoy a bit of freedom, enjoy a social life without feeling guilty; enjoy an easier schedule without so many obligations.
-More than anything, I wanted to feel like an adult, independent and successful…but instead of focusing inward and reestablishing my relationship with my health, I focused externally, on my new job, supporting my patients and building my practice, spending time reconnecting with friends, socializing and investing new relationships.
+More than anything, I wanted to feel like an adult, independent and successful…but instead of focusing inward and reestablishing my relationship with my health, I continued to focused externally, on my new job, supporting my patients and building my practice, spending time reconnecting with friends.
 All of my attention and energy went outward.